JupyterPhysSciLab/JupyterPiDAQ/README.md

   * voltage reading (V, mV) from any sensor that puts out a voltage in the range +/- 12 V.
   * Vernier SS temperature probe (V, mV, K, C, F).
+  * Vernier standard pH probe (V, mV, pH).
+  * Vernier flat (tris compatible) pH probe (V, mV, pH).
-  * Compatible with standard Vernier probes.
-Calibrations being added.
+  * Compatible with standard Vernier analog probes.
+Default calibrations being added as time and sensors become available.

 You can also hook up your own sensors and manually convert the raw voltage readings or write and submit a new sensor definition to the project.